stibbons1990/hex/docs/blog/posts/2024-12-27-ubuntu-studio-24-04-on-raven-gaming-pc-and-more.md

 under `/jammy/etc/conmon` and update the `TARGET_HTTP` and `TARGET_HTTPS` in `/usr/local/bin/conmon` so that metrics are sent to the remote server via **HTTPS**.

-Then enable and start the services in `systemd`:
+Then enable and start the service:

 ``` console
 # vi /usr/local/bin/conmon